-Number of companies ceased to be accounted for by the equity method; 3 companies
+Number of companies ceased to be accounted for by the equity method; 6 companies

-(Nissan Prince Kumamoto Hanbai Co., Ltd. and 2 other companies)
+(Nissan Service Center Co., Ltd. and 5 other companies)

-The increases in the number of consolidated subsidiaries were mainly due to those that were newly established and the decreases were mainly due to sale of their shares.
+The increases in the number of consolidated subsidiaries were mainly due to reexamination of the scope of the consolidated companies and companies to which the equity method is applied to strengthen governance and other decreases were mainly due to sale of their shares.

-- 2. Fiscal period of consolidated subsidiaries - (1) The fiscal year of the following consolidated subsidiaries is different from that of the Company (March 31)
+2. Fiscal period of consolidated subsidiaries

+(1) The fiscal year of the following consolidated subsidiaries is different from that of the Company (March 31)

-December 31 year end Companies: Yulon Nissan Motor Co., Ltd., Nissan Mexicana, S.A. de C.V. and 25 other overseas - (2) Nissan Mexicana, S.A. de C.V. and 17 other companies whose fiscal year end is December 31 close their books of account at March 31 for consolidation reporting purpose.
+December 31 year end companies: Yulon Nissan Motor Co., Ltd., Nissan Mexicana, S.A. de C.V. and 25 other overseas subsidiaries.

+(2) Nissan Mexicana, S.A. de C.V. and 17 other companies whose fiscal year end is December 31 close their books of account at March 31 for consolidation reporting purpose.